isomerpages/nparks-ubin/index.md

       size: md
       button: Click here to find out more
       url: https//google.com
-  - infobar:
+  - resources:
-      title: Calander of Activities
+      title: Resources
-      subtitle: What to do?
-      button: Find out more
-      url: /faq/
+      subtitle: Add a preview and link to your Resource Room
+      id: resources
 ---